simolus3/drift/docs/pages/docs/Platforms/web.md

 Unfortunately, there's no way (that I'm aware of) to add these headers onto `flutter run`'s web server.
 Drift will fall back to a (slightly slower) implementation in that case (see [storages](#storages)), but we recommend researching and enabling these headers in production if possible.

+Also, note that the `sqlite3.wasm` file needs to be served with a `Content-Type` of `application/wasm` since browsers will reject the module otherwise.

 {% block "blocks/alert" title="Downsides of COOP and COEP" color="danger" %}
 While these headers are required for the origin-private FileSystem Access API